Looking for support for your finance function? Book a time with an expert.

 The Working Capital Trap: Too Little or Too Much?

-Here's where working capital management gets interesting: having too much can be almost as problematic as having too little.
+Here's where working capital management can get interesting, because sometimes too much of a good thing can be almost as bad as a lack of working capital.

 Insufficient working capital creates obvious risks: